Skip to main content

 What happens during the First Fix when building your home?

-• Your electrician will install the bare-bones of the electrical system, including the installation of sockets, switches and light fittings – much of this work will not be visible once your house is complete.Beam Central Vacuum ducting in new build under construction
+• Your electrician will install the bare-bones of the electrical system, including the installation ofBeam-MVHR-ducting-at-first-fix-stage sockets, switches and light fittings – much of this work will not be visible once your house is complete.

-• Ducting for your Central Vacuum System within the internal walls will need to be installed when stud walls are in place but before any plasterboard goes on.
+• Ducting for your Beam Central Vacuum System within the internal walls will need to be installed when stud walls are in place but before any plasterboard goes on.

 What happens during the Second Fix when building your home?

-During the second fix of your selfbuild, much of the finishing work is completed, taking place after the house is plastered internally.
-See our recent blog 'The Selfbuild Schedule’ for more details on the stages of building your own home.
+During the second fix stage of your self-build, much of the finishing work is completed, and takes place after the house is plastered internally.
 The Second Fix may include the following:

 • Your electrician will install face plates on light switches and plug sockets, along with your light fittings.
-The main fuse board will be connected up allowing all wiring to be tested - all light switches and plug sockets should work and be safe at this stage.Beam MVHR unit if new build roofspace with supply and extract ducting
+The main fuse board will be connected up allowing all wiring to be tested - all light switches and plug sockets should work and be safe at this stage.

-• All plumbing appliances will be connected, tested and commissioned.
+• All plumbed appliances will be connected, tested and commissioned.
 This includes bathroom sanitaryware, radiators and boilers - the aim being when you turn the water on, it doesn't all end up on the floor!

-Building your own home is a huge undertaking but very rewarding and being aware of the stages of the project and what happens at each is critical.
+Building your own home is a huge undertaking but very rewarding.
+It is critical to be aware of the stages of the project and what happens at each.
+Our blog post 'The Self-Build Schedule’ outlines all the main steps involved in building your own home.

 Contact an expert at BEAM for advice on all your central vacuum and mechanical ventilation requirements.
 Alternatively, you can call our team on +44 (0)28 7963 2424.